isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 </tr>
 </tbody>
 </table>
-<p>*The dates and timings may be subjected to changes; shortlisted candidates
+<p>*The dates and timings may be subject to changes; shortlisted candidates
 will be notified accordingly.</p>
 <h2><strong><u>Important</u></strong></h2>
 <p>1.&nbsp; Meeting all the criteria does not guarantee the student will